-United Nations Convention on the Law of the Sea (UNCLOS)
+UN Convention on Law of the Sea (UNCLOS)

 The United Nations Convention on the Law of the Sea (UNCLOS) establishes a treaty regime to govern activities on, over, and under the world's oceans.
 UNCLOS was adopted by Third United Nations Conference on the Law of the Sea in December 1982, and entered into force in November 1994.
 The treaty established EEZs as a feature of international law, and contains multiple provisions relating to territorial waters and EEZs.
-As of March 15, 2016, 167 nations were party to the treaty, including China and most other countries bordering on the SCS and ECS (the exceptions being North Korea and Taiwan).40
+As of February 3, 2017, 168 nations were party to the treaty, including China and most other countries bordering on the SCS and ECS (the exceptions being North Korea and Taiwan).31